 That being said, to live in Rome comfortably, you need to earn roughly between €1800 – €2500 per month.

 The best areas to live in Rome

 Rome has a wide range of areas that are ideal for all types of expats.
-Here are some of our favourites:
+Here are some of our favorites:

-Aventino is located in the heart of the historic centre, making it ideal to soak up the culture Rome has to offer.
+Aventino is located in the heart of the historic center, making it ideal for soaking up the culture Rome has to offer.

 Areas to avoid

-There are many great areas to live in Rome, however, like any major city, there are certain areas to avoid.
-Certain neighbourhoods like Tor Bella Monaca, San Basilio, and Corviale have higher crime rates than other parts of the city.
+There are many great areas to live in Rome.
+However, like any major city, there are certain areas to avoid.
+Certain neighborhoods like Tor Bella Monaca, San Basilio, and Corviale have higher crime rates than other parts of the city.

 A final word about living in Rome

 Finally, it should go without saying that if you’re going to be living in Italy, you will need to learn Italian a) to get by well and b) to get the very most out of your move.